Upclycled desk ideas that are budget-friendly

 My husband and I found this old metal desk and our local Re-Store (a store that sells used home decor items and profits go toward Habitat for Humanity) for $25.

-I also provided tips on how to score free or cheap items in Facebook groups and other places in this post.
+Don’t have a restore or good thrift store near you.
+Check out your local Buy-Sell-Trade Groups.
+Here we provide tips on how to score free or cheap items in Facebook groups and other places in this post.

 Upcycled Desk Problems: Issues with our old metal desk